What Happens if You Consume Too Much Cannabis?

 ConsumeResponsibly advises, “Fortunately, marijuana is virtually non-toxic to healthy human cells and organs, so you do not need to worry about dying purely from a marijuana overdose.
 But that doesn’t mean you shouldn’t worry about overdoing it.
 Consuming too much marijuana in one sitting can be a very unpleasant experience, and it can happen with any type of marijuana product if you’re not careful.”

-But, can you consume too much?
+But can you consume too much?

 Yes, if smoking or consuming cannabis in other ways makes you sick, you must consider your options.
-But, what affects you may not affect others in the same way.
+But what affects you may not affect others in the same way.
 Each person responds to cannabinoids differently, in part, because of various strains, individual metabolism, and personal physical and mental conditions.

 Signs of too much:

 You may experience an accelerated heart rate, shortness of breath, and red eyes.
 You may feel nausea and concern for vomiting.
 Disorientation, hallucinations, and paranoia may come with some cannabis strains.
-But, if you feel cold to the point of shaking, you should examine the experience.
+But if you feel cold or shaking, you should examine the experience.

-The price and frequency of use may indicate too much consumption, but a glaring red flag may be how you detach from social connection with family, friends, and peers.
+The price and frequency of use may indicate too much consumption, but a glaring red flag may be how you detach from social connections with family, friends, and peers.
 If you find yourself avoiding them or they’re avoiding you, you should look at your level of consumption.

 A wheezing cough goes with smoking cannabis at the beginning.
-But, if it deepens and lasts, you should get medical advice on your respiration.
+But if it deepens and lasts, you should get medical advice on respiration.
 It might mean switching your strain or changing to edibles or vaping.
 Similarly, if eye irritation, nausea, and paranoia increase or continue, you should reconsider your use.

-Likewise, using high-THC potency may induce the sleeplessness, agitation, and hypertension that lead to chronic fatigue.
+Likewise, using high-THC potency may induce sleeplessness, agitation, and hypertension that lead to chronic fatigue.
 Using cannabis, when you already suffer from fatigue syndromes or medical conditions producing fatigue, may nudge you onto some other strain or edible.

 What Happens if You Consume Too Much Cannabis?

-If you don’t like your cannabis experience, you must remain calm and thank your stars that it only lasts for short time.
+If you don’t like your cannabis experience, you must remain calm and thank your stars that it only lasts for a short time.
 You can lie down, close your eyes, and use a cooling mask.
 If with others, you should tell them about your discomfort, and if it continues or escalates, you may need medical attention.
-Calling 9-1-1 or poison control (1-800-222-1222) will connect with someone to talk you down.
+Calling 9-1-1 or poison control (1-800-222-1222) will connect you with someone to talk you down.

 Every cannabis consumer should watch their intake.
 Of course, if you’re consuming too much, you’re the least prepared to assess the situation.
 As with all things, all things too good can hurt you.